IntegratedWebTech/IntegratedUnity/README.md

 ```
 Note that C:\whatever\path2yourlocaldatabase should point to an empty directory that you have already created.
 Note also that your might need to add mongod.exe to your OS path.
-On Windows, you can proceed like this: [https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/](here) and add the following folder (if you did not alter MongoDB default installation): C:\Program Files\MongoDB\Server\6.0\bin
+On Windows, you can proceed like [this](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) and add the following folder (if you did not alter MongoDB default installation): C:\Program Files\MongoDB\Server\6.0\bin

 Now you are ready to serve the game locally.
 In the first terminal (not the one which is running local MongoDB, if applicable), type:
 ```